The Canadian Kennel Club’s Soft-Coated Wheaten Terrier

 Medium in length and set well upon the shoulders, gently sloping into the back.

 The Soft-Coated Wheaten Terrier should have good reach in front.
 The shoulders should be well laid back with a clean, smooth appearance.
 The upper arm should be equal in length to the shoulder blade and elbows placed well under the body.
 The forelegs are straight when viewed from all angles and are well boned and muscled.
-Dewclaws should be removed.
+Dewclaws may be removed.
 Feet are round and compact with good depth of pad.
 Dark nails are preferred but tortoiseshell is acceptable.
 Pads are black.

 The body is compact; the chest is deep, but not round.
 The ribs are well sprung.
 The back is strong with relatively short coupling.
 Topline is level.

 The Soft-Coated Wheaten Terrier requires good drive from behind, so requires well-muscled rear assembly.
 The legs should be well developed with powerful muscles, well-bent stifles, turning neither in nor out.
 The hocks are well let down and parallel when viewed from behind.
-Dew claws on rear legs must be removed.
+Dew claws on rear legs may be removed.
 Dark nails are preferred but tortoiseshell is acceptable.

 The gait is free, graceful and lively, having good reach in front and strong drive from behind, straight action fore and aft.